 Innovation, technology transformation and resilience are promoting the development of the energy industry.
 Here are seven key trends that will shape the energy industry.

 - Improved energy storage and battery systems will facilitate the transition from fossil fuel dependence and disrupt energy consumption patterns.

-- Digitization will fuel the development of sharing economies.
-Artificial intelligence (AI), blockchain networks, and IoT will revolutionize the energy industry.
+- Digitisation will fuel the development of sharing economies.
+Artificial intelligence (AI), blockchain networks and IoT will revolutionise the energy industry.

 - In China, energy strategies and policies have great influence on the country’s energy industry.
 The “double control” strategy of managing total energy consumption and energy intensity will mitigate global climate change and the restriction of domestic resources for rapid economic development.
 It will continue to shape the future of China’s energy market.

 - New technologies have given rise to new physical and cybersecurity risks.
 The proliferation of decentralised and interconnected Smart Energy assets creates greater vulnerability to malevolent security breaches.
 Industry and government must step up security efforts to protect against cyber threats.

 Investment opportunities in the time of a pandemic